 When you begin your journey flipping homes, there are some things you need to know, and other things you will want to avoid.
-We’ve put together some tips on how to sell a fix and flip house fast in New Jersey, Brooklyn, Queens, Long Island.
+We’ve put together some tips on how to sell a fix and flip house fast in North Carolina & New Jersey.

-Flipping a home in New Jersey, Brooklyn, Queens, Long Island can be a great way to turn a profit, but it is never as easy as it appears on HGTV.
+Flipping a home in North Carolina & New Jersey can be a great way to turn a profit, but it is never as easy as it appears on HGTV.
 We hope our tips and tricks will help you sell a fix and flip house fast!

 First You Must Understand Your Location and Market

 They say a home’s value is based on location above all else.
 60% of the home’s value comes from where it is located on the map.
 Home prices may vary drastically as you move from neighborhood to neighborhood.